 - Substantive Law.

-- attending a special lecture for a relevant topic
+- attending a special lecture on a relevant topic

 - attending a conference organised by the Murdoch Law School

-- undertaking a short course (attending series of lectures).
+- undertaking a short course (attending a series of lectures).

 - present a lecture to our LLB students